 Third Man on the Moon

-Michael Collins never actually landed on the Moon.
-By waiting in the command module whilst the first steps on the Moon were taken he ensured that Armstrong and Aldrin would be able to return to Earth safely.
+Collins never actually landed on the Moon.
+By waiting in the command module whilst the first steps on the Moon were taken, he ensured that Armstrong and Aldrin would be able to return to Earth safely.
 The third man to walk on the Moon was Apollo 12 Mission Commander Pete Conrad.

 Michael Collins biography

 Collins was born in Rome in 1930.
 He attended the United States Military Academy, before joining the US Air Force.
-When President Eisenhower announced that astronauts were to be chosen from US flight pilots, Collins realised he had a rare opportunity, to be one of the few people in the world to go to space.
+When President Eisenhower announced that astronauts were to be chosen from US flight pilots, Collins realised he had a rare opportunity: to be one of the few people in the world to go to space.
 He signed up and joined the US Air Force Experimental Flight Test Pilot School.

-Collins’ first spaceflight was as a pilot for Gemini 10, the 16th manned American spaceflight.
+Collins’ first spaceflight was as a pilot for Gemini 10, the 16th crewed American spaceflight.
 The aim of this mission was to carry out a number of experiments, including an EVA (extravehicular activity), rendezvous, and docking.

 Collins was a capsule communicator for the Apollo 8 mission.
 Stationed at Mission Control he communicated directly with the crew.

 What happened to Michael Collins after the Apollo 11 mission?

-After retiring from NASA, Michael Collins went on to have a varied career.
-He worked in government, was the director of the National Air and Space Museum and he set up his own consulting firm in 1985.
+After retiring from NASA, Collins went on to have a varied career.
+He worked in government, was the director of the National Air and Space Museum and set up his own consulting firm in 1985.

 In 1974 he wrote an autobiography called Carrying the Fire: An Astronaut’s Journeys.